-Composition of Members
+Composition of members

-The Secretary of the Remuneration Committee shall be the Company Secretary of the Company.
+The Secretary(ies) of the Remuneration Committee shall be the Company Secretary(ies) of the Company.

 The Remuneration Committee may meet together for the despatch of business, adjourn and otherwise regulate their meetings, at least once a year or more frequently as deemed necessary.
-The Chairman may call for additional meetings at any time at the Chairman’s discretion.
+The Chairman or any member of the Remuneration Committee may call for additional meetings at any time at the Chairman’s discretion.

 In the absence of the Chairman, the members can elect from amongst themselves the Chairman for the Meeting.

 Any such resolution may consist of several documents in like form each signed by one (1) or more Remuneration Committee members.
-Any such document may be accepted as sufficiently signed by a Remuneration Committee member if transmitted to the Company by telex, telegram, cable, facsimile or other electrical or digital written to include a signature of a Remuneration Committee member.
+Any such document may be accepted as sufficiently signed by a Remuneration Committee member if transmitted to the Company by telex, telegram, cable, facsimile or other electrical or digital written message to include a signature of a Remuneration Committee member.